C-r-o-m-e-r/e-commerce/README.md

 -   **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.
 -   **Product Reviews & Ratings:** Users who have purchased a product can leave a star rating (1-5) and a written review.
 -   **Payment Integration:** Secure payment processing using Stripe Payment Intents and Webhooks.
+-   **Backend Testing:** A robust test suite using Jest and Supertest provides over 50% code coverage for the backend API, ensuring reliability and stability for all major features including authentication, product, and order management.

 ### UI/UX Enhancements